 The PAF pickups featured on these Flying V’s were quite special.
 Their gold plated pickup covers made of German Nickel-Silver alloy material and no Copper pre-plate covers which rolled off some of the high ends.
 Their butyrate bobbins were wrapped with 42 AWG wire with plain enamel and sat nicely on a nickel silver alloy baseplate.
 These pickups were marked with the hollowed Patent Applied For sticker in black on the back of each pickup.

 No conversation about the Flying V can be complete without talking about the almost mythical case it resided in.

-With it’s almost coffin-like shape, the case the original Flying V sported was custom made to shape the instrument.
-It is because of the limited quantity made and due to their construction most of these cases were lost and destroyed overtime.
+With its almost coffin-like shape, the case the original Flying V sported was custom made to shape the instrument.
+It is because of the limited quantity made and due to their construction most of these cases were lost and destroyed over time.

-Existing original versions of this pink lined case fetch enormous figures and is one of the most sought after pieces of vintage gear.
+Existing original versions of this pink lined case fetch enormous figures and are one of the most sought after pieces of vintage gear.
 These cases are often forged and should always be scrutinized intensely to ensure they are indeed genuine.

 No matter how you categorize the Flying V its impact on history continues to grow as more and more genres adopt its radical shape.
 While often duplicated the mystique of the original 50’s Flying Vs will continue to inspire just as Mr. McCarty intended.

 If you enjoyed this content please consider supporting us by becoming a Guitar Connoisseur Patron